-4. For 2020-2021, ACRA has partnered with Independence Pass Foundation, a non-profit organization that has been implementing restorative work on Independence Pass for over 30 years.
+4. ACRA has partnered with Independence Pass Foundation, a non-profit organization that has been implementing restorative work on Independence Pass for over 30 years.
 Independence Pass, often referred to as “Aspen’s backdoor” is part of Colorado State Highway 82 and passes over the Continental Divide between Leadville and Aspen, Colorado.
 In addition to being a scenic byway, Independence Pass, just east of Aspen, is a favorite recreation location during the summer and fall months and draws hundreds of thousands of visitors each year.

 The mission of the Independence Pass Foundation is to restore and protect the ecological, historical, and aesthetic integrity of the Independence Pass corridor and to encourage stewardship, safety, and appreciation of the Pass.